MurderAxolotl/Fritz-for-Discord/README.md

 - Asyncio (`pip install asyncio`)
 - Pillow (`pip install pillow`)
 - BS4 (`pip install bs4`)

+Obviously, if your system has a package manager like `yay`, use that instead

 ### Setup
 1. Download and extract source code